-Ethics and Aesthetics is inspired by the Black Arts Movement of the 1960s and 1970s, and more specifically by the work of Larry Neal, a Black theatre artist and scholar and key contributor to the Movement.
+The Ethics and Aesthetics series is inspired by the Black Arts Movement of the 1960s and 1970s, and more specifically by the work of Larry Neal, a Black theatre artist and scholar and a key contributor to the Movement.
 In 1968, Neal wrote a highly influential article, "The Black Arts Movement,

 " in which he examined the contradiction of the Black Aesthetic being influenced by and/or catering to a white gaze.
 “It is a profound ethical sense that makes a Black artist question a society in which art is one thing and the actions of people, another.
 The Black Arts Movement believes that your ethics and your aesthetics are one.”
 Thus our series seeks to encourage and promote those who are underrepresented in the mainstream commercial film industry and tell stories in their own voices.

 All discussions from 2020 and 2021 have been archived below.

 Eight perspectives on the intersections of gender and multitude of experiences from Black filmmakers across the diaspora.

 These films honor Black and Indigenous Mothers and Caregivers, and portray them in their full complexity and power.